 The Lincoln Institute of Land Policy, in conjunction with the Minnesota Center for Fiscal Excellence, conducts a periodic review of property taxes across the states.
-For an industrial project, Texas has the fifth highest property tax rate of the 50 states, and higher than all our surrounding states.
+For an industrial project, Texas has the 4th highest property tax burden of the 50 states, and higher than all our surrounding states.
 Figure 2 shows the total property taxes on a \$1 billion investment over a 25-year facility life absent any tax abatements or incentives.
-In Texas, the facility would pay \$643 million in property taxes over its lifespan-\$144 million more than the average state and more than in New York, double that of New Mexico, three times more than in Kentucky and almost four times more than in Virginia.
-Obviously other factors may enter into a project's decision to invest in a state, but a half a billion dollar tax difference between Texas and Virginia is a huge gap for Texas to overcome.
+In Texas, the facility would pay \$573 million in property taxes over its lifespan-\$226 million more than the average state and more than in New York, almost double that of New Mexico, three times more than in North Carolina and almost five times more than in Virginia.
+Obviously other factors may enter into a project's decision to invest in a state, but almost a half billion dollar tax difference between Texas and Virginia is a huge gap for Texas to overcome.